PeterHuizing/html-css-javascript-for-web-developers/README.md

 ## Assignment Module 2

-THis is my first attempt, not quite right, still figuring out how to fix the second line on a tablet Thanks for reviewing!
+THis is my first attempt, not quite right. <br>
+Still working on the second line for tablet-size devices. <br>
+Thanks for reviewing!

 * [index.html](module2-solution/index.html)